zeromile/1819-patino-aweb/readme.md

 ### Dailies (in reverse order) ###

 ## Week 10 ##
+**Thursday**
+Finished setting up C9 SSH key in GitHub.
+Performed our first commit and push.

 **Wednesday**
 Installed Git on Cloud9 week08 project.
 Edited exclude file to exclude .* and php.ini and include .htacccess.